sairashwant/IPA/Resources/README.md

 # Image Processing Application

 ## Overview
-This application is built using the MVC (Model-View-Controller) architecture and supports various image processing operations, including format conversion, basic transformations, color adjustments, and filtering effects.
+This application is built using the MVC (model-view-controller) architecture and supports various image processing operations, including format conversion, basic transformations, color adjustments, and filtering effects.
 Below is a detailed breakdown of each package and its components.

-## Controller Package
+## controller Package

 ### ImageController.java
 **Purpose:** Main controller class implementing the command pattern.